RISCfuture/learnmorse.codes/README.md

 ## Deployment

-Learn Morse Code is hosted using GitHub pages.
-The `deploy.sh` script creates the `dist/` directory, makes it point to the `gh-pages` branch of this repository, deploys into that directory, commits the changes, and then pushes those changes upstream.
-GitHub should automatically handle the rest.
+Learn Morse Code is hosted using GitHub Pages, and deployed automatically using GitHub Actions.